joegair/gair-group-docs/page/computation/Code-Free-DFT.md

 ## **Submit Geometry Optimization from a GUI**

 Now that we have rough geometry, we need to optimize the geometry of the molecule.
 We can setup and submit this calculation directly from the ChimeraX+SEQCROW GUI if we have installed and setup ORCA [to-do link instructions for ORCA setup]() To do so navigate in the ChimeraX dropdown window to Tools > Quantum Chemistry > Build QM Input
+{: .text-justify }

 <img src="./images/Build_QM_input.png" alt="Build and submit QM input" width="800">

 In the screenshot above you can see the first page of the QM input interface.
 We've selected ORCA as the file type.
 If multiple structures are open in ChimeraX, you can choose which structure to use as input from the 'structure' dropdown menu.
 Our stucture from the 2D builder is selected by it's default name 'new'.
 There are several sub-menus that are relevant to setting up our job.
 The setup for this calculation is illustrated graphically and described in more detail below.
+{: .text-justify }

 <img src="./images/QM_in.png" alt="Build and submit QM input" width="800">

 **Job Details**

 The charge is 0 for our neutral molecule.
 The multiplicity is 1 because we are looking at the singlet state.
 We've selected the boxes for geometry optimization and frequency calculation.
 We include the frequency calculation to ensure that the geometry that results from our optimization is a true local minimum (no negative frequencies).
 For local calculations 1 processor and 1 GB of memory is adequate.
 We can also select the 'solvent' sub-menu to set an implicit solvation model.
 I've opted for the conductor-like polarizable continuum model (CPCM) with dichloromethane (CH2Cl2).
 No changes are needed in the optimization settings or frequency settings for this job.
+{: .text-justify }

 **Method**

 For simplicity, we'll opt for the most generic method in DFT, B3LYP with Grimme's damped dispersion correction.
 Neither the most efficient nor the most accurate method, but totally fine for our purposes.
+{: .text-justify }

 **Basis Functions**